NetApp-Learning-Services/gateway/README.md

         anon:  "65534"
 ```

-The svmDeletionPolicy can be either Delete (default) or Retain.
-If set to Retain, upon deletion of the CR, the SVM is retained.
-The default behavior (svmDeleteionPolicy set to Delete) is upon deletion of the CR, the SVM is also deleted.
+The svmDeletionPolicy can be either Delete or Retain (default).
+If set to Delete, upon deletion of the CR, the SVM is deleted.
+The default behavior (svmDeleteionPolicy set to Retain) is upon deletion of the CR, the SVM is not deleted but must be manually managed.
+(Updated April 1, 2024)

 ### 5. Deploy NetApp [Astra Trident](https://github.com/NetApp/trident) to manage the SVM resources created by this operator.